autosit/autosit.github.io/_posts/2017-03-26-surveillance.md

 ---
 layout: post
-title: Surveillance of the Channel at Brattøra
+title: Surveillance of the Channel
 category: SF
 ---
 ## Background